Now Accepting Summer 2015 FLP Proposals!

 All faculty must submit a completed FLP Proposal which includes the following three parts:

-- FLP Program Description (pdf)—A document that describes in detail the rationale of the program, the program logistics and itinerary, and the academic components of the program.
+- FLP Program Description (docx) — A document that describes in detail the rationale of the program, the program logistics and itinerary, and the academic components of the program.
 Faculty leaders will show this program description to their home department and college for approval signatures in item 4.
 Please see Things to Consider When Developing a FLP for guidelines on questions to address in the Program Description.

-- Budget Worksheet (xls)—An interactive excel worksheet where faculty leaders list itemized estimated program costs and the worksheet automatically calculates the total program cost and cost per student.
+- Budget Worksheet (xlsx) — An interactive excel worksheet where faculty leaders list itemized estimated program costs and the worksheet automatically calculates the total program cost and cost per student.
 Please see Instructions for Preparing a FLP Budget for more information.

-Once all three of the above documents are completed, please return them to the FLP Coordinator for review.
-If necessary, the FLP Coordinator may wish to meet with the faculty leader to go over questions about the program description or budget.
-After the faculty leader and the FLP Coordinator have reviewed the budget, it will be passed on to the Director of Finance and Operations for CIES for final approval.
+Once the above documents are completed, please submit them to the FLP Office (via email to firstname.lastname@example.org) for review.
+If necessary, an FLP staff may request to meet with the faculty leader to go over questions about the program description and/or budget.
+After the faculty leader and the FLP office have reviewed the budget, it will be passed on to the Director of Finance and Operations for CIES for final approval.
+You will receive approval or rejection from the FLP office via email within two weeks, which must be followed up by department/college approvals.

 4. Obtain Appropriate Signatures

-- FLP Approval Signature Page (pdf)—Grants permission from the faculty’s College and Department for the FLP to occur.
-Obtain signatures then return to the FLP Coordinator who will sign and pass on the form to obtain the CIES AVP Signature.
+- FLP Approval Signature Page (pdf) — Grants permission from the faculty’s College and Department for the FLP to occur.
+Obtain signatures then submit to the FLP Office.

-- FLP Faculty Leader Agreement (pdf)—Agreement on FLP policies between the faculty leader and CIES.
-Obtain signatures then return to FLP Coordinator.
+- FLP Faculty Leader Agreement (pdf) — Agreement on FLP policies between the faculty leader and CIES.
+Obtain signatures then submit to the FLP Office.

-- Class Section Add Form (pdf)—Establishes the FLP course in the SJSU system to create a class and section number.
-Obtain signatures then return directly to CIES.
+- Class Section Add Form (pdf) — Establishes the FLP course in the SJSU system to create a class and section number.
+Obtain signatures then submit to the FLP Office.

 5. Finalize the Provider Contract

 If working with a Study Abroad Provider to help with on-site logistics, review the details of the itinerary, double check the included items, and ask for a final contract to be drawn up.
-The contract should outline all services, dates, and costs, and should have spaces for the following signatories: 1. the faculty leader(s), 2. the provider representative, 3.
-Barb Keltner, SJSU Contract Analyst.
+The contract should outline all services, dates, and costs.
+Contact Curt Anderson (email@example.com), CIES Director of Marketing and Communications - Curt will help direct the contract process.

 After the faculty leader, provider representative, and FLP Coordinator have reviewed the contract, the faculty leader(s) will sign and pass on the contract to the FLP Coordinator who will obtain the SJSU Contract Analyst signature, make a copy, and send the contract back to the provider representative for the final signature.
 All parties will retain a copy of the final contract with all signatures.